junder-git/OLD_rke1_arm64_v2/README.md

 ``` bash
 sudo dd if=/dev/zero of=/dev/sda bs=4M status=progress
 ```
 Note, ive installed fibre/raid in the past too, to use with hypervisor from vmware with lvm flags. lvm for /var/lib/docker, /var/lib/rancher, seperate from root.
-I managed all the logs partitions in lvm too cus I noticed it was polluting the vm storage space for root partition preventing install of further packages and whatever else mightve been needed at a later date...
+I added the /var/log to have a partition of its own in lvm too cus I noticed it was polluting the vm storage space for root at install, preventing the install of further critical system packages like saltstack...

 ## Start kubernetes cluster intitialization with cluster wide packages
 ``` bash